William-An/CPU-X/README.md

 ### Stage III: Peripheral

 1. [ ] Implement a memory bus to connect on-chip and off-chip RAM/ROM
+2. [ ] `FENCE` and RISCV memory consistency model?
-2. [ ] Implement programmer?
+3. [ ] Implement programmer?
 To program the chip without quartus, like a real embedded system
-3. [ ] Debugger support?
+4. [ ] Debugger support?
 Like On-chip breakpoints
-4. [ ] Also other embedded peripheral
+5. [ ] Also other embedded peripheral
-5. [ ] Build a memory map
+6. [ ] Build a memory map

 ## Test cases passed